 Value Chain Segment-Focused GTM for a First-Order Ecommerce Enabler

-We also see this trust-data-distribution domino effect exist with more of a value chain focus in Wifkain and Fishlog, companies which we introduced in Part 1 of this series.
+We also see this trust-data-distribution domino effect exist with more of a value chain focus.
 Just like the starting point for the technology focus is to find big, low-hanging fruit, the starting point for the value chain focus is to also to find the low cost (with respect to acquisition) but high demand (with respect to the value proposition) segment to digitally enable first.

 And typically these businesses with a value chain focus are first-order enablers operating in industries without existing massive marketplaces, meaning they would start with bringing in volume more efficiently for this segment.